GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/06_Gameplay/01_serializingObjects.md

 };
 ~~~~~~~~~~~~~

-# Creating the RTTI object
+# Creating the RTTI type
 All RTTI objects must implement the @bs::RTTIType<Type, BaseType, MyRTTIType> interface.
 The interface accepts three template parameters:
  - *Type* - Class of the object we're creating RTTI for (e.g. *MyClass* or *MyComponent* from example above)
  - *BaseType* - Base type of the object we're creating RTTI for (e.g. *IReflectable* or *Component* from example above)